Charles-Zhang-Somewhere/Somewhere/README.md

 			+ Top: Name search, type (suffix) dropdown filter
 			+ Main Area: List of (managed) files - just name + type suffix (round button icon)
 		- Right Pane:
-			+ Top: Filter tag flow list; tag search area, autosave check box (if checked all text preview editing will be saved when selected file is  changed, otherwise a copy will be saved for the text file in "content" field, which also makes it a "virtual note"), "Edit Tag" tag manager pop up button; All tags scroll panel flow list
+			+ Top: Filter tag flow list; tag search area, autosave check box (if checked all text preview editing will be saved when selected file is changed - consider deprecating this function, always use external editor, otherwise a copy will be saved for the text file in "content" field, which also makes it a "virtual note"), "Edit Tag" tag manager pop up button; All tags scroll panel flow list
 			+ Middle: File preview and inforpanel
 				* Left: Dedicated Preview area (for texts it also support editing), in the future this is also for embedded web browser
 				* Right: Info and meta area: name, tag, meta edit; For name edit it will automatically rename underlying file using FS filename comliant format, this is done transparently)